-The middle years – grade 9 and 10 at the RISS, follows the International General Certificate of Secondary Education (IGCSE) offered by Cambridge Assessment International Education in a two-year examination course.
+The middle years – grade 9 and 10 at The RISS - follow the International General Certificate of Secondary Education (IGCSE) offered by Cambridge Assessment International Education in a two-year examination course.

 The Cambridge learner profile encourages confident, responsible, reflective, innovative, engaged and confident learners.
-Teachers are specifically encouraged to use a variety of mental processes and resources, with both cognitive and affective resources to improve learning.
-There is an emphasis on engaging students in their learning though active learning and metacognition, using learner-centred and inquiry-based approaches to learning.
+Teachers are specifically encouraged to use a variety of mental processes and resources, with both cognitive and effective resources to improve learning.
+There is an emphasis on engaging students in their learning through active learning and metacognition, using learner-centred and inquiry-based approaches to learning.

 All RISS students are entered for an ICE (International Certificate of Education) group award, which guarantees a broad and balanced curriculum.
 In order to obtain an ICE diploma, a student should study at least seven subjects, including two languages, from five different areas.
 The ICE provides a foundation for further vocational training in the Netherlands or for higher academic level courses such as the International Baccalaureate (IB).

-The tiered structure of core and extended in some subjects like English, Math and Science, allows for different ability levels.
-The results for extended range from A* to G, and with core from C – G, with A* being the highest.
-The combination of coursework, practical assessments as well as written and oral tasks within various subjects, allow the teachers to construct courses which suit the learners.
+The tiered structure of core and extended study in some subjects such as English, Maths and Science, allows for different ability levels to achieve their individual goals.
+The results for Extended range from A* to G, and with Core ranging from C – G, with A* being the highest.
+The combination of coursework, practical assessments as well as written and oral tasks within various subjects, allows the teachers to construct courses which suit the learners.